dockur/windows/readme.md

     - /dev/bus/usb
   ```

+> [!IMPORTANT]
-  In case the device is a USB disk drive, please wait until after the installation is completed before connecting it.
+> In case the device is a USB disk drive, please wait until after the installation is completed before connecting it.
 Otherwise the installation may fail, as the order of the disks can get rearranged.

-* ### How do I verify if my system supports KVM?
+### How do I verify if my system supports KVM?

   To verify that your system supports KVM, run the following commands: